Island spotted skunk: Conservation status

-The spotted island skunk is listed as a species of special concern by the state of California.
-This is because populations were thought to be low due to rare sighting which primarily restricts the ability to study it, and therefore little was known about the subspecies.
+The Island spotted skunk is listed as a species of special concern by the state of California.
+This is because populations were thought to be low due to rare sightings which restrict the ability to study it, and therefore little was known about the subspecies.
 Although it was thought to be more abundant in the past (early 20th century), it is now listed as a Class II status of concern due to its restricted distribution.
 The skunk's small population size can be attributed to several factors.
 The first of which being loss and degradation of habitat resulting from over grazing by domestic livestock (cattle and horses) and feral nonnative herbivores (sheep, deer, elk).
 Another possible threat to the skunk is introduction of diseases by domestic cats and dogs brought to the island as pets.
 The species occurs widely on Santa Cruz island, but is uncommon to rare, and is more common on Santa Rosa island.
 During the 1990s, the island skunk population saw an increase due to reduced competition from their natural competitor, the island fox.
-The fox's population decreased dramatically following the colonization of the Channel Islands by the Golden Eagle.
+The fox's population decreased dramatically following the colonization of the Channel Islands by the golden eagle.